hadley/adv-r/OO-essentials.md

 # [1] "x"
 ```

+(The only exception is when you're writing OO code, not using someone else's, sometimes you can get considerably performance improvements by skipping regular method lookup and directly calling the correct method)

 ## S4

 S4 works in a similar way to S3, but it is more formal and rigorous.
 Methods still belong to functions, not classes, but: